lbormann/darts-caller/README.md

 The available voice-packs for download are periodically expanded, such as with the addition of new audio files for player names (gathered separately through a process on autodarts.io).
 If you're interested in knowing how to ensure your playername is included in future voice-packs, please read the [rules](https://discord.com/channels/802528604067201055/1146376616264597647/1148254133963477044) on Discord and adjust your name accordingly.

-### How can I add my own Sounds?
+### How can I add my own voice-pack?

+Create a folder in path you defined for -M containing every audio file you wish to be included.
+Make sure you follow the [rules of valid sound-file-keys](#Sound-file-keys).
+It is advantageous for the folder to adhere to the naming convention.
+For example: "en-GB-russ-bray-male" (country-region-name-gender).

+### How can I add sounds to a voice-pack?

 Every voice-pack contain all sound-files of category 'MAIN' and 'LOBBY'.
 So you're good to go by default without changing anything.
 If you would like to extend a voice-pack, for example to add sound-files-keys of category 'AMBIENT' like "ambient_gameshot" or "ambient_playerchange", copy them into --media_path_shared (-MS) to make them usable for every voice-pack.
-In addition it is also possible to have multiple sounds for a sound-file-key.
+In addition you can place multiple sounds for a sound-file-key.
 Therefor you have to add a "+" to the filename.
 After the "+" you can add whatever text you prefer; as an example: let`s say we want multiple sounds for the 'ambient_gameshot' sound-file-key.
 Our default file is 'ambient_gameshot.mp3'.
 Now we add some more: 'ambient_gameshot+1.mp3', 'ambient_gameshot+2.mp3', 'ambient_gameshot+BEST.mp3'.
 Of course you are not limited to the "ambient_gameshot" sound-file-key - this rule applies to every sound-file-key.

 ### Web-Caller